 Step 4: Visit the site with the video you want to see, and click on the download icon as seen below to download the video.

 Some videos may already be damaged even before being uploaded to the website, which may be an honest error from the owner.
-In situations like this, you’d want to make use of third-party software such as the 4DDiG File Repair tool.
-It can instantly repair corrupt or damaged MOV & MP4 video files.
+In situations like this, it's better for you to utilize a professional video repair tool, like the 4DDiG Video Repair tool.
+It can instantly repair corrupt or damaged MP4, AVI, MOV, MKV, M4V, 3G2, 3GP, SWF video files.
 Some of its outstanding features are:

-Below is a step-by-step guide on how to repair damaged or corrupt videos using the Tenorshare 4DDiG repair software.
+Below is a step-by-step guide on how to repair damaged or corrupt videos using the 4DDiG File Repair software.

 For PC